shinhyeokoh/rwen/README.md

 Codes are based on the [fastpitch 1.1 repository](https://github.com/NVIDIA/DeepLearningExamples/tree/master/PyTorch/SpeechSynthesis/FastPitch) and could be reproducible with proper integration of that repo and our source.

-Since RWEN needs text processing by phonemes, we need to take this into account.
+Since RWEN-TTS(Fastpitch w/ AL) needs text processing by phonemes, we need to take this into account.
 For example, for the fastpitch 1.1 repository, use english_cleaners_v3 function from src/common/cleaners.py and english_phonemized from src/common/symbols.py.